-Previous work has characterized the soil with concentrations of lead above the Total Threshold Limit Concentration (TTLC) of 1,000 mg/kg, as defined in Title 22, California Code of Regulations.
-Exceedances of TTLC's for lead indicate that additional information is necessary to determine background concentrations and, if appropriate, to develop proposed action levels (PALs) for the Site.
-The characterization information is necessary to evaluate remedial options if it is determined that lead-impacted soils pose a risk to human health or to the environment.
+Detection of chemicals of potential concern (COPC) indicate that additional information is necessary to determine background concentrations and, if appropriate, to develop proposed action levels (PAL) for the Site.
+The characterization information is necessary to evaluate remedial options if it is determined that dumpsite pose a risk to human health or to the environment.

-ECM prepared this SAP/QAPP for NPS under Contract No. P12PX12152.
+ECM prepared this SAP/QAPP for NPS under Contract No. P13PX01020.